TriplyDB/Documentation/docs/ratt/index.md

 yarn ratt ./lib/main.js --head 10
 ```

-The above commands processes only the first record and the first 10 records, respectively.
+The above commands process only the first record and the first 10 records, respectively.

 #### Specify a range of records